jozz024/shared-files/README.md

 ## Important Note

-The file that will be shared needs to exist in the folder that the `share.toml` goes to
+~~The file that will be shared needs to exist in the folder that the `share.toml` goes to~~ Not anymore, unless the file is modded.